rushighale/microservices-projects/README.md

 # microservices-projects

 ### Microservices in one video by java tichie
+## we used association mapping in this project
 payment service </br>
 order service</br>
 clodu-gateway : dependancies[actuator,edureka client,gateway,hystrix ]                               </br>